AQAComputer ScienceExam Board Revision

 Master AQA Computer Science Binary using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Binary is the fundamental language of computers, consisting of only two digits: 0 and 1.
-It is used to represent all types of data in computing, from numbers to text and images.
+It is used to represent all types of data within a computer system, including numbers, text, and images.

 Key Concepts